vsao/verification/Rule_deck/README.md

 ## Summary of Rule File Elements
-This Section provides summary information on the main elements in a SVRF rule file.
+This Section provides summary information on the SVRV commands used to write a rule file for Poly-resistor(rnp1).
 - **Layer**: This statement specifies input layer names and numbers to be used in the rule file.
              Syntax: `Layer <name> <original_layer>`
   - `name`: Specifies the name of the layer.
 Each name must be unique.